rasmusbp/handlebarhelpers/README.md

 CSS helper classes indicating the position in list:
 "odd", "even", "first-child" and "last-child".
 The odd/even classes can be overriden via the options.hash object.

+And if a "group" is passed to the helper, these properties will be returned as well:

 * **_group**
-(optional) CSS helper classes that add the ability to divide the iteration into segments.
+ CSS helper classes that add the ability to divide the iteration into segments.
 Adds the following classes based on current position: group[n]", "first-group-item" and "last-group-item"

 * **_groupId**
-(optional) Same as _group, but only containing the group ID.
+Same as _group, but only containing the group ID.

 * **_firstGroupItem**
-(optional) Boolean indicating if the iteration is positioned on the first item within a group.
+Boolean indicating if the iteration is positioned on the first item within a group.
 Useful if you need to add conditional markup or CSS classes.

 * **_lastGroupItem**
-(optional) Same principle as _firstGroupItem.
+Same principle as _firstGroupItem.

-You can pass in two types of options to the helper function:
+You can pass in two optional options to the helper function:
 * **group**
 Let's you specify a segment within the dataset
 * **prefix**